mmistakes/minimal-mistakes/_pages/home.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/sailing.jpeg" alt="">
 </figure>

 Born overseas but raised in rural Canterbury, I have had the priviledge to call New Zealand home for most of my life.
+It is, I think, to this upbringing that I owe my interest in environmental science.
+The onset of high school made the move to Christchurch necessary for schooling, and it was here that a few dedicated teachers sparked my enjoyment for mathematics.
 {: .text-justify}

 My hobbies are mainly outdoors pursuits that take me to places less travelled.
-I enjoy that they challenge me both mentally and physically.
+I enjoy the challenge they present, both mentally and physically.
 - Trail running and tramping
 - Skiing
 - Sailing